INCANTO @ RWS : Blogger's Special review

 The invitation

-An invitation came via a phonecall.
-We were summoned by the good people of RWS to the magical spectacular INCANTO and a sneak peek at the making of the mystical extravaganza in a blogger's special event.
-After having a wonderful experience at RWS previous show Voyage De La Vie ,we were delighted and look forward to the enchanting event.
+An invitation came via a phone call.
+We were summoned by the good people of RWS to the spectacular magical INCANTO and a sneak peek at the making of the magical extravaganza in a blogger's special event.
+After having a wonderful experience at RWS's previous show Voyage De La Vie, we were delighted and look forward to the enchanting event.

 The Show (*Spoilers alert!*)

-INCANTO is the latest multi-million dollar resident show and one of Singapore's largest production.
-It is staged in Festive Grand Theatre of Resort World Singapore.
-Headlined by renowned illusionist Joe Labero, a three-time recipient of the Merlin Award whose shows have wowed more than 100 million audience around the world.
+INCANTO is the latest multi-million dollar resident show and one of Singapore's most significant production.
+It is staged in the Festive Grand Theatre of Resort World Singapore.
+Headlined by renowned illusionist Joe Labero, a three-time recipient of the Merlin Award whose shows have wowed more than 100 million audiences worldwide.

 Set in a world where reality and make-believe intertwine.
 We are set to be spellbound by the show's death-defying illusions and astonishing acrobatic sequences, delivered by a team of award-winning producers and an international cast of 50 performers from around the globe.

-It is a show about magic, death defying stunts, music and dance all roll into one.
-Duration of the show is about 1.5 hours.
+It is a show about magic, death-defying stunts, music, and dance all rolled into one.
+The duration of the show is about 1.5 hours.

 The Magic

 Joe Labero, the renowned Swedish magician, has more than a bag of tricks up his sleeve.
-From the moment he appeared from now-where into a glass box,we were awed by the spectacular illusions.
-There were refreshing illusions that intrigue us such as walking through a human body, sawing a woman into 10 parts and the double levitation of both the magician and his subject 10 metres above stage.
-Coupled with interactive magic with audience such as a money changing and a lighthearted dagger act, the magic is what amaze and delight in this show.
-With his engaging repertoire and his double stamping of his feet (he does it very often), it's a world class performance from the Great Sorcerer
+From the moment he appeared from now-where into a glass box, we were awed by the spectacular illusions.
+Refreshing illusions intrigued us, such as walking through a human body, seeing a woman into 10 parts and the double levitation of the magician and his subject 10 metres above the stage.
+Coupled with interactive magic with audiences, such as a money-changing and lighthearted dagger act, the magic amazes and delights in this show.
+With his engaging repertoire and double stamping of his feet (he does it very often), it's a world-class performance from the Great Sorcerer.

-Billed as a magical spectacular, INCANTO is Singapore main magic show for the moment.
-If you want to be wowed by magic, this is the show to watch.
+Billed as a magical spectacular, INCANTO is Singapore's main magic shown.
+So if you want to be wowed by magic, this is the show.

 Joe Labero © RWS